urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/06 Exceptions.md

     } catch (OtherExceptionType exception) {
       // Optional code to run in case we want to target different types of exception } finally {
-      // Optional code to run after the try and catch block, wether an exception happens or not
+      // Optional code to run after the try and catch block, whether an exception happens or not
-      // It is always executed, unless JVM exits
+      // If present, always executes irrespective of what happens in the try or catch blocks Even if the try block throws an exception and there is no catch block to catch that exception, the JVM will execute the finally block.
+          It will throw the exception to the caller only after the finally block finishes.
+          The only case where the finally block is not executed is if the code in the try or the catch block forces the JVM to shut down using a call to System.exit() method.
-      // If an exception occurs in the try block and no catch block is defined, the finally block's return statement will execute and override any return value or exception from the try block This is a common pitfall - the finally block can actually prevent exceptions from being propagated
+      // If a return statement is called in the try or catch blocks and a finally block is present, the JVM will hold the value of the return statement, execute the finally block and then return the value to the caller
-      // If an exception occurs in this block, it will take precedence }
+      // If the finally block is present and contains a return statement, values returned from try or catch blocks are always discarded
+      // Throwing an exception from the finally block also makes the JVM discard the exceptions thrown from the try or catch blocks, these other exceptions will be pushed to the suppressed array }
   If it is not a try-with-resources, try block must always contain a catch or a finally block

+Multi-catch
+  Can be used to execute the same block of code for different type of exceptions
+    try {
+      // Code that may cause an exception
+    } catch (ExceptionType1 | ExceptionType2 exception) {
+      // Code to run in case of exception
+    }
+  The type of the catch variable will be the most specific superclass of the exceptions listed Any number of classes may be listed in a multi-catch clause but none of them may have an
+    ancestor/successor relationship between them

-Autoclosable resources
+Auto-closable resources
   Try can also be used to autoclose an object that extends the interface Closeable or Autocloseable Try with resource release resources when they are not needed implicitly Try-with-resources resource must either be a variable declaration
-    or an expression denoting a reference to a final or effectively final variable When an exception is thrown inside the try block, the resources are closed in inversed creation order, thus their close() methods invoked.
+    or an expression denoting a reference to a final or effectively final variable The scope of the variables defined in the try-with-resources is the try block When an exception is thrown inside the try block, the resources are closed in inverse creation order, thus their close() methods invoked.
-    If exceptions occur inside the close() methods, they are added to the suppresed exceptions array in the main exception After this, the catch block is executed
+    If exceptions occur inside the close() methods, they are added to the suppressed exceptions array in the main exception After this, the catch block is executed
   Example
     try (Closable autoClosableElement = new Closable()) {